FIFA 21 Team of the Year: Ronaldo & Lewandowski headline but Messi misses out for first time | Goal.com

-FIFA 21 Team of the Year: Ronaldo & Lewandowski headline but Messi misses out for first time
+FIFA 21 Team of the Year: Ronaldo & Lewandowski headline as Messi misses out

 EA Sports has officially announced the FIFA 21 Team of the Year – and for the first time ever, there’s no space for Lionel Messi.